zealbhatt/Sikka-Dummy-Poratal/README.md

 # Sikka-Dummy-Poratal
-A dummy sikka lookalike website
+A dummy website that has a signup login page as well as some components made using react.